 Sales allowances include sales in which the amount of consideration that we will receive is unknown as of the end of a reporting period.
 Such consideration primarily includes limited price protection provisions provided to distributors.
 We estimate potential future sales allowances based on historical data from prior sales adjustments.
-See Note 6 to the consolidated financial statements for information regarding the change in sales allowances.
+Historical experience can change over time.
+As a result, estimated sales allowances may differ significantly from that recorded in the current and historical periods.
+See Note 5, "Trade Accounts Receivable, net" to the consolidated financial statements for information regarding the change in sales allowances.